Database Concepts#

 The details above may obscure a few critical points about what the database in MsPASS does for you and what you must keep in mind to use is correctly.

 • All parallel workflows should normally be driven by data assembled into the wf_TimeSeries and/or wf_Seismogram collections.
-Subsets (or all) of one of these collections define a parallel dataset that is the required input for any parallel job.
+Subsets (or all) of one of these collections define a parallel dataset that is the normal input for any parallel job.

 • Assembling the wf_Seismogram and/or wf_TimeSeries collection should always be viewed as a preprocessing step to build a clean dataset.
 That model is essential for efficiency because all the complexity of real data problems cannot be anticipated and are best treated as a special problem you as a user are responsible for solving.